 The word amon can be interpreted to mean “covered.”
-The Sages use Lamentations 4:5 as a petihta for this interpretation, “Those who were brought up [i.e. covered] in scarlet [sin]…” Scripture tells us that we have all been brought forth in iniquity.[xi]
-Yet unknowingly, the Sages are prophetically speaking of Yeshua being covered in scarlet; scarlet being the color of sin, and the color of the atonement by which He became our sin through the shedding of His blood.[xii]
+The Sages use Lamentations 4:5 as a petihta for this interpretation, “Those who were brought up [i.e., covered] in scarlet [sin]…” Scripture tells us that we have all been brought forth in iniquity.[xi]
+Unknowingly, the Sages are prophetically speaking of Yeshua being covered in scarlet; scarlet being the color of sin, and the color of the atonement by which He became our sin through the shedding of His blood.[xii]
 “And the Lord has laid on Him the iniquity of us all” (Isaiah 53:6).
 “For He made Him who knew no sin to be sin for us…” (2Corinthians 5:21).
-Yeshua literally became our sin, and to those who are in Christ it is as though we had never sinned.
+Yeshua became our sin, and to those who are in Christ, it is as though we had never sinned.

 In the words of the sages, it says, “Concerning this [innermost level of the Torah] it is written,[xiii] “I was by Him amon (‘one who is nurtured’),” [and the Midrash comments],[xiv] “Do not read amon, but uman (‘one who nurtures’).”[xv]
 Therefore, the word amon can be interpreted by its relationship to the word omen, which means “nurse” or “nursling.”
 Therefore, the Torah is saying, “I was then His nursling.”
 Yeshua was born into this world, physically nursed by his earthly mother and spiritually nursed by His heavenly Father.
 “Blessed is the womb that bore You, and the breasts which nursed You!”
 (Luke 11:27).
 “For He shall grow up before Him as a tender plant [nursling], And as a root out of dry ground…” (Isaiah 53:2).
 “And the Child grew and became strong in spirit, filled with wisdom; and the grace of God was upon Him.”
 (Luke 2:40).

 The word amon is to be further understood in the sense of uman, a “master craftsman.”
 Thus the verse in the Torah declares, “I was the craftsman’s tool in the hands of the Holy One, blessed is He, through which He created the world.”
-The Midrash explains this concept by means of a parable:
+The Midrash explains this concept using a parable:

 “Then God said, Let Us make man in Our image, according to Our likeness…” (Genesis 1:26).
 We were made in the image of God who is Spirit, and placed in a physical body to have dominion over His creation.
 Apart from the angels, it was always God’s desire to dwell with men.
 “Behold, the tabernacle of God is among men, and He will dwell among them, and they shall be His people, and God Himself will be among them” (Revelation 21:3).

-The word amon contains the root letters for the word amen, implying “let it be so,” and according to the Talmud is related to the word amanah, meaning truthfulness, credence or belief.[xix]
-Amen therefore is an affirmation that we believe what has been spoken by the Lord, and is a confirmation that God will bring His word to completion.
+The word amon contains the root letters for the word amen, implying “let it be so,” and according to the Talmud, it is related to the word amanah, meaning truthfulness, credence or belief.[xix]
+Amen, therefore, is an affirmation that we believe what has been spoken by the Lord and is a confirmation that God will bring His word to completion.

 All of creation was made for man, a garden of exploration that would captivate our imagination; a world that would continually move us to stand in awe of our creator.
 And so, God made us the caretakers of His creation; to have dominion over His earthly kingdom, and to do so with the same delicacy and reverence as our creator.